Note: This post was created in collaboration with Vitabiotics

 As for dog-friendly indoor spaces such as pubs and cafes, Nottingham has plenty!
 Visit The White Lion in Long Eaton for a cosy spot for you and your dog, complete with complimentary treats, biscuits and dog waste bags!

-Edinburgh is a stunning city that you won’t want to miss if you’re taking a trip around the UK.
+Edinburgh in Scotland is a stunning city that you won’t want to miss if you’re taking a trip around the UK.
 Dogs, or ‘dugs’ as the Scottish say, are welcome in a range of pubs, cafes, bars, theatres and even some hairdressers!
 Look out for a ‘dugs welcome’ sign to find dog-friendly places to visit around the city.

 Must-See: Hiking to the top of Arthur’s Seat, the dormant volcano at the edge Edinburgh’s city centre, is perfect on a sunny afternoon, both for two-legged and four-legged visitors.